wprashed/cart-reminder-timer/README.md

 **Problem:** Timer doesn't appear on cart or checkout page

 **Solutions:**
-1. Verify plugin is activated: **Plugins > Cart Reminder Timer** should show "Deactivate"
+1. Verify plugin is activated: **Plugins > Dealicious - Cart Reminder Timer for WooCommerce** should show "Deactivate"
 2. Check minimum cart amount setting - may be too high
 3. Verify timer is enabled for current page:
    - Go to **Settings > Show Timer On**